YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 “The Minoan civilisation flourished from approximately 2700 to 1450BC .It fell into decline after the volcanic island of Thera exploded producing a massive tsunami which devastated much of the Aegean.
 The term Minoan was coined by Sir Arthur Evans after the mythical king Minoas....”

 The guide had nothing new to say that would educate Christopher, so he climbed higher.
 But his legs began to feel heavy and cumbersome.
 From high up he studied the whole vista below him.
 He stretched his head forward to peer down over a wall, but the speed of that movement gave the hat momentum, and he saw it spiraling downwards.
 "Oh--Shit!" he cried.
 Then put a hand over his mouth in surprise.
 "Oh--never mind", he mumbled to himself. " A lady's hat!
 Whatever next?"

 Turning his attention back to his view of the whole scene.
 He tried to image what Knossos would have looked like three-thousand-years ago.
 In his mind with eyes closed, he could see the rectangular central courtyard.
 The four wings suddenly shot upwards, into four and in places, five storeys.
 Columns and pillars supported each storey as the whole wing rose higher.
 He heard sounds of fountains splashing and carts moving led by donkeys and some others drawn by oxen.
-From the artisan workshops, he heard all sorts of sounds merging into a cacophony of activity.
+From the artisan workshops, he heard different sounds making a cacophony of activity.
 From another source he caught the sound of little children chasing squawking chickens.
 The mental picture took the young boy’s breath away.
 But this inner image began to whirl.
 An intense dizziness overcame him.
 He had the feeling that if he did not open his eyes he would pass out.
 What he saw caused his heart to skip a beat.
 He rubbed his eyes in horror.
 What he saw for real was what he had just witnessed in his mind’s eye, down to the smallest detail.

 Christopher heard movement behind him.
 Steeling himself, he swung around.
 A man walked past him without noticing him.
 He wore a loin cloth and peacock feathers decorated his hair.
 Both his upper arms were adorned by bronze rings.
 Three women, carrying baskets, walked behind the man in single file.
 They were dressed flimsily with their bosoms bared.
 Christopher knew this man was important, probably one of the upper classes.
 He didn't know who the women were, but they ignored him too.

 “Maybe I am invisible”, he speculated.
 Then he noticed he was only wearing a loincloth and simple sandals.
 That discovery worried him.
 It could mean he might not be invisible for long.

 Despite the heat and the strangeness of his situation, his curiosity got the better of him.
 “If this is a dream, then I might as well investigate until I wake up.”
 He turned his attention to the busy courtyard below.
 He began the slow descent down to ground level.
 At the bottom he felt so weary he needed to stop and sit.
 He chose a sheltered spot and sat down beneath a carob tree.

 For a while he sat and watched people going about their daily lives.
 He overheard their chatter and with surprise he found he could understand their language!
 He had no idea how he could possibly do that.